Outlets

 } from '@moostjs/event-wf'

-// Login is security-sensitive — use HandleStateStrategy for truly single-use tokens.
+// Login is security-sensitive — use HandleStateStrategy for server-side state + fail-closed semantics.

 // Swap WfStateStoreMemory for a Redis/database-backed WfStateStore in production.